The University of Chicago Policy on Title IX Sexual Harassment

 It is a violation of this Policy for any person to submit a report or Formal Title IX Complaint that the person knows, at the time the report or Formal Title IX Complaint is submitted, to be false or frivolous.
 It is also a violation of this Policy for any person to knowingly make a materially false statement during the course of an investigation, hearing, or request for review under this Policy.
 Violations of this Section are not subject to the Title IX investigation and hearing processes; instead, they will be addressed under the Student Manual in the case of students and other University policies and standards, as applicable, for faculty, other academic appointees, postdoctoral researchers, or staff, or other participants in University education programs and activities.

 All Title IX Personnel will participate in 8-10 hours of training annually.
-Depending on the individual’s role, the training may include some or all of the following subject matters: the definition of Title IX Sexual Harassment, the scope of the University’s Education Program or Activity, how to conduct the Title IX Sexual Harassment Resolution Procedure, how to conduct a Request for Review, how to conduct an Alternative Resolution process, and as applicable, how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Depending on the individual’s role, the training may include some or all of the following subject matters: the definition of Title IX Sexual Harassment, the scope of the University’s Education Program or Activity, how to conduct the Title IX Sexual Harassment Resolution Procedure, how to conduct a Request for Review, and as applicable, how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

 Any person serving as a Decisionmaker or Review Decisionmaker under the Title IX Sexual Harassment Resolution Procedures will receive training on the issues of relevance of questions and evidence, including about when questions and evidence about the Title IX Complainant’s sexual predisposition or prior sexual behavior are not relevant.